|Nutritional Guidelines (per serving)|

 - 3 cups plus 2 tablespoons flour

 Note: German recipe books don't have many cookie recipes until you reach the section about Christmas.
 There, they have many small, usually dry and delicate tidbits called "Weihnachtsgebäck".
 These cookies are made ahead of time and stored for unexpected guests or Adventskaffee, reducing the host's work during a busy season.

-- Mix 1 cup plus 6 tablespoons softened butter with the powdered sugar and salt until fluffy.
-Add the flour and continue to mix until soft dough forms.
-At first, it will be crumbly but it will form a ball if you keep mixing.
+Mix 1 cup plus 6 tablespoons softened butter with the powdered sugar and salt until fluffy.

 Additional ideas: This is a basic recipe for checkerboard cookies.
 You can choose to change it by adding the following before shaping:

 - Vanilla sugar or extract

 - Food coloring